stephbuon/democracy-lab/README.md

+Democracy Lab encourages research assistants to

+consistent coding practices

+[tidyverse](https://www.tidyverse.org/) minus the times in which paradigms like quanteda are used.

+write code using Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/)

 ## Running Code

 Several R scripts source other R scripts.
 The directories referenced by these scripts correspond with the file hierarchy of the present GitHub repository.
 Therefore, by default code should be run in the (cloned) **digital-history** root folder.